spatie/laravel-multitenancy/docs/basic-usage/manually-setting-the-current-tenant.md

 $tenant->makeCurrent();
 ```

-When a tenant is made the current one, the package will run [all tasks configured](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) in the `make_tenant_current_tasks` key of the `multitenancy` config file.
+When a tenant is made the current one, the package will run [all tasks configured](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) in the `switch_tenant_tasks` key of the `multitenancy` config file.